-If you own a dog or have ever loved a dog, put Stephen Huneck's Dog Chapel in St. Johnsbury, Vermont, at the top of your list of places to visit in New England.
 Take your dog along if you can.
-Whether or not you make your pup sit in a pew, his prayers will be answered when he discovers the nature trails, swimming ponds and other delights of the 400 scenic acres that surround the chapel on Dog Mountain.
+Whether or not you make your pup sit in a pew, his prayers will be answered when he discovers the nature trails, swimming ponds and other delights of the 150 scenic acres that surround the chapel on Dog Mountain.

 Even if you're not a dog person, you'll be impressed not only by the uniquely detailed chapel built by artist Stephen Huneck, who died tragically in 2010, but by the emotion and devotion that dogs evoke in so many people who have chosen to share their lives with a furry friend.

-The Remembrance WallJust inside the Dog Chapel, the Remembrance Wall is a place to post photos of and letters to beloved dogs that have died.
-If you look closely at the photo, you'll see that someone even misses Fang.
+Remembrance Walls inside the Dog Chapel are your place to post photos of and letters to beloved dogs that have died.

 Whether or not you've ever had a special bond with a dog, you can't help but be touched by the love and respect conveyed in the words of dog owners who have had to say "good-bye" to a beloved pet.